Frequently Asked Questions

 How do I plant camellias, rhododendrons, azaleas, and mountain laurels?

 Camellias, rhododendrons, azaleas, and mountain laurels are native to cooler regions at higher elevations, and therefore benefit from a little extra care at planting.
 All need at least partial shade and protection from hot afternoon sun.
 All need good drainage and prefer slightly acidic soil to perform their best.
 When planting these shrubs in particular, mix into the soil a large amount of soil amendment, preferably fine pine bark, which will help with drainage as these varieties do not like wet feet.
 Mix in a high-acid fertilizer designed for azaleas and rhododendrons.
 When planting, situate the root ball several inches higher than the surrounding soil; this will also aid in drainage.
 Mulch the roots with shredded bark or pine needles to help insulate.
+Further reading on this topic can be found on our homepage in the blog section.
+There is a very good article with complete planting instruction there.

 Is every item on the website in stock?